MarkLevandovski/google-search-testing-framework/README.md

-# Google Search - Testing Framework
+# Google Search Testing Framework
 ## About
-This is the simple testing framework to test Google search engin
+This is the simple testing framework to test Google search engine

 ## How to run
 #### Requirements